Oz goes La La.

 Maybe the Germans couldn’t understand that godawful Strine.

 Once again, the movie could easily derail were it not for the reactions of the victims.
 Director McLean, as he did with the first movie, still pulls compelling performances from people who are caught out confronting malice that they cannot process.
 Graphically dismembering Rutger is the movie’s most disturbing scene, and Katarina’s screams are from her soul.
 This is the man she was just snuggling with; the past they shared, the future they planned – gone, dead, nothingness.
 Mick, in that gargling snigger, pulls back and saws on the lifeless neck of the man she loved and it comes off in his hands – and there is madness in her bulging eyes.
 Choking, shuddering, twitching, her mind breaking at the sight.
 Mick promises her they are gonna spend a nice warm few months together…

 Still, see how quickly they got to the stabbing.
 No buildup, no drama.
-At least these campers got a one-day montage before Mick hunkered in.
-When Katarina runs, she is picked up by a Brit in a car; Paul (Ryan Corr) gets NO characterization.
-He just flees with Katarina in his car and Mick on their tail.
-That’s why the movie feels disjointed from this point, because Katarina gets shot by Mick, and our attention is suddenly turned to Paul – a nobody who stumbled onto the scene, and is now seemingly the focus of Mick’s attention (and, by association, our attention).
+When Katarina runs, she is picked up by a guy in a car.
+At least she and her boyfriend got a one-day montage before Mick hunkered in – this guy in the car gets NO characterization.
+We only learn his name is Paul (Ryan Corr), and from his accent, we hear he’s British, and his whole deal is just fleeing with Katarina in his car with Mick on his tail.
+That’s why the movie feels disjointed from this point, because Katarina is shot and killed by Mick, and our attention is suddenly turned to Paul – a nobody who stumbled onto the scene, and is now seemingly the focus of Mick’s attention (and, by association, our attention).

 Padding ensues.
 Mick steals a semi-trailer and now it’s DUEL.